 A view of the ocean across newly hardened lava

-It’s in the Stars: Hōkūle’a and her sister Hikianalia are full scale replicas of a waʻa kaulua (polynesian double hulled canoes) operated by crews that only uses traditional indigenous technology (no GPS, no Google Maps) to navigate long distances.
-By studying the wave patterns, behaviour of dolphins and other fish, one can find their way across vast distances in the oceans.
-By noticing where stars rise and set along the horizon one is able to navigate the Star Path to their destination.
-The Mālama Honua journey saw Hōkūleʻa travel 42,000 nautical miles in 3 years to visit 150 ports in over 20 countries.
+The Mālama Honua journey brought Hōkūleʻa 42,000 nautical miles in 4 years to visit 150 ports in over 20 countries.
 The theme of the journey was Lei Kaʻapuni Honua, which means, “A Lei Around The World”.
-This lei of aloha and love symbolically connects all people throughout the world and across the millennia as we enter a new chapter of life on earth.
+This lei of aloha (love) connects all people throughout the world and across the millennia.
+We are entering a new chapter for humanity on earth.

 Our Hawaiian voyaging canoes, Hōkūleʻa and Hikianalia, are on a five year, 60,000 nautical mile voyage to discover how local communities around the world are navigating toward a sustainable future.
 Mālama Honua, caring for our island earth, is the guiding value of our voyage and it is inspiring learners of all ages to join us as we discover stories of hope from cultures around the globe. – www.hokulea.com

 We live in times of epic proportion facing environmental issues for the first time as a global community.
-Love, kindness, and compassion are central to any response we will take in order to heal our planet as well as ourselves.
-Though the journey ahead may look impossible at times, we can draw from the strength and wisdom of our ancestors to create a truly beautiful future for all.
+The practice of aloha will help us heal our planet.
+The journey ahead can look impossible at times.
+Yet we can draw from the strength and wisdom of our ancestors to create a truly beautiful future for all.

 We can draw from the strength and wisdom of our ancestors to create a truly beautiful future for all

-I recognise that Earth is a blue planet.
+I recognize that Earth is a blue planet.
 Our ocean is the cornerstone of life, and our planet’s life-support system.

 No matter where on Island Earth I live, the ocean produces the air I breathe and helps to regulate the climate.

-I recognise that our ocean and Island Earth is changing because of the habits and choices of human beings.
+I recognize that our ocean and Island Earth is changing because of the habits and choices of human beings.

-I recognise that with supporters like me, and the community I reach out to around me, the future of our oceans and our Island Earth can improve.
+I recognize that with supporters like me, and the community I reach out to around me, the future of our oceans and our Island Earth can improve.

 The difference will start with me and spread to others.
 I pledge to support our oceans and Island Earth, and inspire people of all ages to do the same. – One Ocean, One Island Earth Pledge

-Take some time to breathe in the Aloha knowing that we all come from a long lineage of survivors and we all share the same breath of life.
-Gaze at the stars and imagine just how beautiful it is to be in the middle of this great and mysterious cosmic ocean.
+Take some time to breathe in the Aloha.
+Remember that we all come from a long lineage of survivors and we all share the same breath of life.
+Gaze at the sky and connect with the beauty of knowing we are in this cosmic ocean of stars.
 It is a blessing beyond measure and with this blessing comes a great responsibility to respect all of life.

 Jacob Devaney